habibakcakale/mono-dev-container/Readme.md

 ## How to
 Drop .devcontainer and .vscode folder into your project.
-Re-Open project in container and run the app with F5
+Re-Open project in container and run the app with F5 You might need to adjust `"cwd": "${workspaceRoot}"` to point your project root folder.